CiscoTestAutomation/genieparser/changelog/undistributed.rst

         * Modified the regex patterns to support various outputs.
     * Updated ShowIpArpDetailVrfAll:
         * Modified the regex patterns to support various outputs.
+    * Update ShowIpRoute:
+        * Modified the regex patterns to support various outputs.
 * IOSXR
     * Updated ShowVrfAllDetail:
         * Modified the regex patterns to support various outputs.